kalashjain23/utils3d/README.md

 # utils3d

-A package for 3D utilities!
+This Python package provides a collection of utilities for working with 3D data!

 ## Installation